FanZhouVictor/Hand-sizing_NexGenPPT_ISU/README.md

 The annotation of the hand can use the coco-annotator: https://github.com/jsbroks/coco-annotator.
 Video Tutorial： https://www.youtube.com/watch?v=OMJRcjnMMok

+1. Install the Docker in the computer
+2. clone the repo
+3. get into the folder
+'''sh
+cd coco-annotator/
+'''

+4. run
+   '''sh
+   docker-compose up
+   '''
+5. open "http://localhost:5000" on the local web browser.
 ### 3. Processing dataset.

 ### 4. Generate TFrecord